piranha/solovyov.net/src/blog/2011/basic-sqlalchemy-en.md

 title:  SQLAlchemy tutorial: how to start
 date: 2011-04-23
 favorite: true
-alternate: <link rel="alternate" hreflang="ru" href="../basic-sqlalchemy/" />
+alternate: <link rel="alternate" hreflang="ru" href="https://solovyov.net/blog/2011/basic-sqlalchemy/" /> <link rel="alternate" hreflang="en" href="https://solovyov.net/blog/2011/basic-sqlalchemy-en/" />
 ----

 SQLAlchemy is a best Python ORM by far, and it has really thorough and detailed documentation.
 Being like that has a flip side though: it explains a lot of basic concepts right through beginning.
-I personally find it much easier to start with some recipes and examples.
+I personally find it much easier to start with some recipes and simple examples.
 Which is why I've decided to write small introductory tutorial: a shortest introduction to SQLAlchemy.

 Level 1: hand-written SQL